chrisco/playbook/index.md

 We don’t see a place for the old-school ‘design agency’ in today’s world&mdash;times have changed.
 We know full well that the old, broken, waterfall-based model just isn’t compatible with the way good companies work, these days.

 We are unusually hands-on with our clients.
 The goal on every project is to fit together seamlessly with the client’s team, to collaborate, teach, and work towards shared goals.
-That includes our project team’s IM conversations.
-Memes and all.
+That includes onboarding our client on our project’s team IM conversations in [Slack](https://slack.com).

 ![image alt text](/assets/images/slack.png)